cardano-community/guild-operators/docs/Scripts/cntools.md

 **Wallet** - `payment.skey`, `stake.skey`
 **Pool**   - `cold.skey`

-Note that setting up an offline server requires good SysOps background (you need to be aware of how to set up your server with offline mirror repository, how to transfer files across and be fairly familiar with the disk layout of guild tools).
+Note that setting up an offline server requires good SysOps background (you need to be aware of how to set up your server with offline mirror repository, how to transfer files across and be fairly familiar with the disk layout presented in the documentation).
 The `guild-deploy.sh` in its current state is not expected to run on an offline machine.
 Essentially, you simply need the `cardano-cli`, `bech32`, `cardano-address` binaries in your `$PATH`, OS level dependency packages [`jq`, `coreutils`, `pkgconfig`, `gcc-c++` and `bc` ], and perhaps a copy from your online `cnode` directory (to ensure you have the right `genesis`/`config` files on your offline server).
 We strongly recommend you to familiarise yourself with the workflow on the preview / preprod / guild networks first, before attempting on mainnet.

 Example workflow for creating a wallet and pool: